tslocke/hobo/README.markdown

 where the keys are the tag names and the values are options hashes.
 DRYML has been modified to appropriately merge this tag in a fashion similar to what it currently does for the `class` tag.
-For example, live-search will have the attribute `data-rapid='{"live-search":{}}'`.
+For example, live-search will have the attribute `data-rapid='{"live-search":{"foo": 17}}'`.
 When hobo-jquery initializes, it will then attempt to initialize a jQuery plugin named `hjq_live_search`, which we provide in public/javascripts/hobo-jquery/hjq-live-search.js.
+The plugin will get passed the options hash {"foo": 17}.

 `data-rapid-page-data` contains data required by the javascript library, such as the part information.